zikula/core/README.md

 <a name="installing"></a>
 Installing
 ----------
+Once all of the pre-install steps are complete, choose an installation method:

+  1) CLI install: `cd` to zikula root and run `php app/console zikula:install:start`
-Once all of the pre-install steps are complete Run `http://yoursiteurl/install` and follow any on-screen prompts.
+  2) HTTP install: Run `http://yoursiteurl/install` and follow any on-screen prompts.

 <a name="contributing"></a>